Naman-Pal/SIHMON/ceng355report.md

 The InfantHealthMonitor app features a sophisticated interface, characterized by a serene color palette, intuitive controls, and clear data visualization.
 These deliberate design elements prioritize rapid information absorption and user ease—a pivotal aspect for an application centered on sensitive health monitoring tasks.

 ### 3.5 Firebase authentication
-In the app, Firebase Authentication is used to make secure authentication easy while improving the sign-in and onboarding experience for end users.
+The app, Firebase Authentication is used to make secure authentication easy while improving the sign-in and onboarding experience for end users.
 It provides endless scalability, supporting login for email and password accounts, Google, Twitter, and Facebook.
 #### 3.5.1 Backend- push/pull from Firebase database
 ### 3.6 Internationalization
 ### 3.7 Test cases
 In this project test cases are utilized to test the proper functionality of specific components of the app.
 The app uses a navigation drawer to enhance end users' UI experience, specific test cases are made to ensure the user is getting the expected result.

-here is an example of one test case that tested the navigation drawer to open the oxygen/pulse fragment
+Example of one test case that tested the navigation drawer to open the oxygen/pulse fragment:
  @Test
     public void PulseOxymeterFragmentIsDisplayed(){
         onView(withId(R.id.activity_main_drawer_layout))